 Who Are Junior Rangers?

-Over 250 National Park Service sites hand out free booklets specially designed for each park (a few parks charge $3 for the booklet, like Yellowstone National Park).
+More than 300 National Park Service sites hand out free booklets specially designed for that park (a few parks, including Yellowstone National Park, charge $3 for the booklet).

 How to Earn a Junior Ranger Badge

-First, pick up Junior Ranger booklets at the park’s visitor center.
+First, pick up a Junior Ranger booklet at the park’s visitor center.
 It’s my first stop after entering the park and it usually offers restrooms.
-Though most visitor centers are open from 9 a.m. to 6 p.m.
+Most visitor centers are open from 9 a.m. to 6 p.m.

-Since the Junior Ranger requirements differ from park to park look over the booklet.
-Some require a short hike or watch a short introductory film.
-And others require recycling or picking up trash you find in the park.
-Most Junior Ranger badges require attending a ranger program, an educational program open to all presented by a park ranger during the day.
+Junior Ranger requirements differ from park to park, so look over the booklet.
+Some require kids to take a short hike or watch a short introductory film found in the visitor center.
+Others require recycling or picking up trash in the park.
+Most Junior Ranger badges require attending a ranger program — an educational program presented by a park ranger during the day and open to all.

-Then talk with a park ranger.
-If a hike is required I ask the park ranger which trails are best for kids.
-I find the family-friendly hikes and circle them on my park map, available for free at the visitor center or entrance station.
+Then I talk with a park ranger for recommendations.
+If a hike is required, I ask the park ranger which trails are best for kids.
+I find the family-friendly hikes and circle them on the park map I picked up for free at the visitor center or entrance station.

 After completing the required activities, the kids turn in their booklets to the Park Ranger on duty at the visitor center.
 Park rangers will go over each booklet and discuss important features of the park with each child.

-The Junior Ranger Program features national Junior Ranger badges that can be downloaded, printed and completed at home.
-Afterwards the booklets can be mailed to the National Park Service which will review them and mail the earned badge back for free.
+An online version of the Junior Ranger Program features national Junior Ranger booklets that can be downloaded, printed and completed at home.
+Afterwards, mail the booklets to the National Park Service.
+Someone there will review the booklet and mail back the earned badge back.
+All for free.

-In a partnership with the U.S. Fish and Wildlife Service kids have a new Junior Ranger badge to earn.
-Kids learn about fishing, aquatic habitats and fishing safety.
-After completing the booklet send it to the Junior Ranger Program Headquarters.
+This badge is issued in a partnership with the U.S. Fish and Wildlife Service.
+Learn about fishing, aquatic habitats and fishing safety.
+Download the booklet here.

 Junior Ranger Night Explorer